Android SDK

 - Convert and deliver the image in PNG format (the originally uploaded image was a JPG)

-And here's the URL that would be included in the image tag that's automatically generated from the above code:
+And here's the URL that's automatically generated and included in an image tag from the above code:

 In a similar way, you can transform a video.